ruurdk/redis-kind/README.md

 Basics:

 - Multiple (2) k8s clusters in Kind.
-- Deploy [Redis Enterprise (operator)](https://redis.io/docs/latest/operate/kubernetes/architecture/operator/) in all clusters, including the admission controller.
+- Deploy [Redis Enterprise (operator)](https://redis.io/docs/latest/operate/kubernetes/architecture/operator/) in all clusters, including the admission controller (Optional).
 - Optional: a loadbalancer ([metallb](https://metallb.universe.tf/)) to let the clusters talk to each other through a "public" endpoint (in the Docker kind network).
 - Optional: an ingress controller ([ingress-nginx](https://github.com/kubernetes/ingress-nginx) / [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress)) to facilitate Redis Operator created Ingress resources.
 - Optional: patch k8s DNS (coredns) to resolve the (remote) cluster api and database.